RichardHubbert/tablepilotpro/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/572fb16c-338f-484d-a597-4d5dc1a7a5cc) and click on Share -> Publish.

+The production site will be available at: https://tablepilot.co.uk

 ## Can I connect a custom domain to my Lovable project?